skip to content

 00:26:48 - Nick Taylor

-Yeah, yeah, no, that's.
-I thinking something.
+Yeah, yeah, no, I think Fizz is thinking something.
 Okay.

 00:26:52 - Anthony Campolo

-This is why Orb doesn't do stuff like that.
+This is why Warp doesn't do stuff like that.

 00:26:54 - Nick Taylor

 Yeah, yeah.
 Okay, so let's look at this quickly.
-Okay, so you're using Storybook because there's a dot stories file, so they're all co located, which I like the colocation.
-You know, people have opinions on all these things and, like, folder structure, but I think it makes sense for me at least to have the test close to where your thing is.
-So.
-So this is nicely.
-You get a.
-You get a unit test or a component test file.
-You get Storybook file, and then you get the actual homepage, which is a react component, I guess.
+You're using Storybook because there's a .stories file, so they're all co-located, which I like.
+People have opinions on all these things, like folder structure, but I think it makes sense, for me at least, to have the test close to where your thing is.
+So this is nice.
+You get a unit test or a component test file, you get a Storybook file, and then you get the actual homepage, which is a React component, I guess.

 00:27:24 - Anthony Campolo

 Yep.
-And this goes back to the conventions because also, like, Storybook is already installed and configured and will open on its own port and that whole deal.
-And so that's another, like, really nice thing for someone like me who is a beginner.
-Like, I'd never set up Storybook myself.
-So it wasn't until I used redwood that I could just run a command and then Storybook pops up.
-And I was like, oh, this is Storybook.
+And this goes back to the conventions, because Storybook is already installed and configured and will open on its own port and that whole deal.
+That's another really nice thing for someone like me who was a beginner.
+I'd never set up Storybook myself.
+So it wasn't until I used Redwood that I could just run a command and then Storybook pops up, and I was like, "Oh, this is Storybook."

 00:27:45 - Nick Taylor

 Yeah, no, I'm a fan of Storybook.
-There's.
-I mean, there's all kinds of platforms to do this, but it's.
-I've been pretty happy with Storybook, and I know there are.
-I mean, we're not going to dive into Storybook today because it's Kind of bit out of the whole thing, but yeah, no, it's.
-It's good to note that it's included with it.
-I dropped a link to Storybook for folks who might.
+There are all kinds of platforms to do this, but I've been pretty happy with Storybook.
+We're not going to dive into Storybook today because it's kind of a bit outside the whole thing, but yeah, it's good to note that it's included with it.
+I dropped a link to Storybook for folks who might want to check it out.

 00:28:04 - Anthony Campolo

-Michael Chan, he works from Chromatic now, the company behind Storybook, and he's been getting very into Redwood.
-He.
-We.
-Redwood gets Storybook, I think, more than.
-Than most frameworks.
-So.
-Pretty cool.
+Yeah, Michael Chan works for Chromatic now, the company behind Storybook, and he's been getting very into Redwood.
+Redwood gets Storybook, I think, more than most frameworks.
+So, pretty cool.

 00:28:16 - Nick Taylor